Homology reveals significant anisotropy in the cosmic microwave background: Introduction

-The general consensus is that the stochastic fluctuation field of the CMB is an instance of an isotropic and homogeneous Gaussian random field \citep{harrison1970,guth1980,starobinsky1982,guthpi1982,komatsu2010}; see also \cite{bfs17} and references therein for more recent investigations of Gaussianity.
-However, CMB data has thrown up a number of surprises in terms of anomalous features since the launch of the Cosmic Background Explorer (COBE) satellite \citep{cobe}.
-Due to its low resolution of approximately $7$ degrees, the COBE satellite first discovered the truly large-scale anomalous lack of correlation in the CMB at 60 degrees and more.
-Subsequently, the Wilkinson Microwave Anisotropy Probe (WMAP) \citep{wmap9} satellite with a higher resolution, discovered a number of other anomalies at smaller scales, that have persisted in the CMB measurements by the latest Planck satellite \citep{planckmain,planckIsotropy2015,planckIsotropy2018}.
-These anomalies which have been detected in both the real and the harmonic space, seem to be at odds with the postulates of the standard cosmological model, and perhaps with the more fundamental CP itself.
+The general consensus is that the stochastic fluctuation field of the CMB is an instance of an isotropic and homogeneous Gaussian random field \citep[][see also \cite{bfs17} and references therein for more recent investigations of Gaussianity]{harrison1970,guth1980,adler1981,starobinsky1982,guthpi1982,bbks,bouchet2004cmb,komatsu2010}.
+However, the investigation of CMB data has revealed multiple anomalous features since the launch of the Cosmic Background Explorer (COBE) satellite \citep{mather1991,smoot1991,Wright_1992}.
+Due to its low resolution of approximately $7$ degrees, the analysis of COBE data first revealed the truly large-scale anomalous lack of correlation in the CMB at 60 degrees and more \citep{Hinshaw_1996}.
+The COBE team also pointed out the peculiarity of a very low quadrupole moment in the CMB data \citep{mather1991,smoot1992}.
+Subsequently, the analysis of data from the Wilkinson Microwave Anisotropy Probe (WMAP) \citep{bennett2003,spergel2007} satellite, with a higher resolution, revealed a number of other anomalies at smaller scales that have persisted in the CMB measurements by the latest Planck satellite \citep{tegmark2003,eriksen04ng,park2004,planckmain,planckIsotropy2015,planckIsotropy2018}.
+These anomalies, which have been detected in both the real and the harmonic space, seem to be at odds with the postulates of the standard cosmological model, and perhaps with the more fundamental CP itself.